Moreland M-1: Design and development

 The M-1 was the first aircraft built by Moreland aircraft, founded in 1928 and based at El Segundo, California.
-Led by G.E.Moreland and Orrin Moe, the design also contained Ed Heinemann's first contributions.
+Led by G.E.
+Moreland and Orrin Moe, the design also contained Ed Heinemann's first contributions.
 It was a parasol wing aircraft with wings of rectangular plan apart from rounded tips and a central, trailing edge cut-out to enhance the pilot's field of view.
-They had wooden structures with spruce box-spars and ribs, were plywood-covered and braced to the fuselage by pairs of outward-leaning N-form struts between the mid- and lower longerons and the wing spars.
+It had wooden structures with spruce box-spars and ribs, were plywood-covered and braced to the fuselage by pairs of outward-leaning N-form struts between the mid- and lower longerons and the wing spars.
 These struts were quite short, reaching the wings at about 25% span.
 A cabane provided central wing support.

-The M-1's nine cylinder Wright J-5 Whirlwind radial engine was nose-mounted, flown with or without a ring type engine cowling.
-The fuselage of the M-1 had a welded chrome-molybdenum steel tube structure, like many designs of the time, and was fabric-covered.
+The M-1's nine-cylinder Wright J-5 Whirlwind radial engine was nose mounted, flown with or without a ring-type engine cowling.
+The fuselage of the M-1 had a welded chrome-molybdenum steel tube structure, like many designs of the time, and was fabric covered.
 Zips provided easy access to the rear control connections.
 Two passengers sat side-by-side close to the wing underside at about mid-chord.
-They were protected by a large, V-shaped windscreen which projected forward of the leading edge to the engine mounting and rearwards to the hinge of a large access door.
+They were protected by a large, V-shaped windscreen, which projected forward of the leading edge to the engine mounting and rearwards to the hinge of a large access door.
 The pilot's well-instrumented cockpit was under the trailing edge cut-out, providing views both above and below the wing.

 The M-1's vertical rear control surfaces were rather straight and upright, though the balanced rudder was round-tipped.
 Its tailplane, mounted on top of the fuselage, was adjustable and wire-braced to the fin.

-The undercarriage was a split axle design, with the axles hinged from the fuselage central underside.
-Near-vertical Aerol shock absorber legs were fuselage-mounted at the base of the forward wing struts and drag struts reached rearwards to the lower fuselage.
+The undercarriage was a split-axle design, with the axles hinged from the fuselage central underside.
+Near-vertical Aerol shock absorber legs were fuselage-mounted at the base of the forward wing struts, and drag struts reached rearward to the lower fuselage.

 Operational history

-The M-1 first flew in 1929, though the exact date is not known, and received its type certificate in September.
-It featured at the Cleveland Air Show held in the autumn of 1929.
+The M-1 first flew in 1929, though the exact date is not known; it received its type certificate in September.
+It featured at the Air Show held in Cleveland in the autumn of 1929.
 Only four were built.